TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

   - [x] WTID_START_FIRING (untested, covered later).
   - [ ] WTID_STOP_FIRING.
   - [ ] WTID_HOLSTER.
+- [x] hook up sound system.
+  - [x] get the music playing and stopping again.
+  - [x] hook up the Jedi Sound API stubs to the TFE sound system.
+Note: propogation and 3D panning may not match Dark Forces exactly, but this will be handled in a future release.
 - [ ] finish cheats.

 ## 8-30-2021